Local farmers adapt to heavy rainfall's effects

 “It’s amazing how people have caught up with replant — I’ve heard as many as three times — two times is too many for me,” Lovelace said with a chuckle.

 He planted corn for sileage which started out looking sick, but is coming around now.
-Lovelace said some "normal" weather would benefit the crops in the ground right now.
+Lovelace said some more “normal” weather would assist farmers in raising a good crops this year.

+He recalled working plots for several years, and his co-worker said, “what we need is an Indiana summer”, which he said was cooler than in Missouri.

+“He always said, ‘if you’re out there comfortable, the corn’s comfortable.
+And if you’re hot, the corn’s hot’,” Lovelace said.
+“And that year, we had an Indiana summer, and it was one of the best plots we ever had.”

-Neighbors have been harvesting their wheat, and Lovelace has seen several fellow farmers baling straw in preparation for planting a double crop of soybeans.
+Lovelace’s neighbors have been harvesting their wheat, and he has seen several fellow farmers baling straw in preparation for planting a double crop of soybeans.
 With the moisture levels higher this year, the chances are better for a double crop to prosper.

+The National Weather Service’s forecast for Friday called for an elevated chance for storms which could produce strong winds and hail.
+Saturday evening’s forecast predicted thunderstorms with an 80% chance of precipitation.
+On Sunday, the chance for thunderstorms drops to 50%, with a 60% chance of precipitation.

+And Lovelace said every year is a bit different from the others.
+He said things are starting to turn around and look better, but he was concerned about the calls for heavy rain over the weekend.
+No matter what Mother Nature brings, farmers have always been ready to move forward.